-Goals and Objectives This Goal is No Longer Relevant This Goal is Still Relevant Bolton's economic, cultural, environmental, and natural resources m ust be protected and enhanced to maintain Bolton as a choice for re esidents, tourists, entrepreneurs, and others seeking the unique rural experience and high quality of life offered in Bolton.
+Goals and Objectives This Goal is No Longer Relevant This Goal is Still Relevant must be protected and enhanced to maintain Bolton as a choice for re sidents, tourists, entrepreneurs, and others seeking the unique rural experience and high quality of life offered in Bolton.
 Develop, enhance, and promote the outdoor recreational opportunities available in Bolton.
 Create an integrated tourism experience (branding/marketing).
 Foster the growth of Home-Based Businesses.
 Identify Sites that can host appropriate light industry.
 Encourage the availability of essential goods and services in the Hamlet Business District.
-Research the Necessity and Feasibility of Increasing the Density Within the Hamlet Provide Small Business Assistance Better Utilize Tourist Accommodations During the Off-Season Investigate the Potential to Create a Business Improvement District Because affordability breeds diversity which then spurs economic/ attractive manner, including seniors, seasonal workers, low to mode sing types to accommodate the varying needs of all Bolton residents in a Form a Partnership to Address Housing Needs Provide Economic Assistance Information to Home Buyers Provide Opportunities for Starter Homes Infill Vacant Lands with a Diversity of Affordable Housing Create Incentives for Affordable Housing Through Land Use Regulations Proactively Create Affordable Housing Investigate Methods to Allow Accessory Rental Units in the Hamlet Accommodate the Housing Needs of the Rental Market Provide Links to Financial and Technical Assistance Programs for Motel/Cottage Operators.
-Continue to provide high-quality municipal services to every residen community. t in the community that protects the natural environment, regards r esidents' needs, and protect the health, safety, and general welfare of the Establish a Parking Committee to Conduct a Parking Demand and Supply Study and Recommend a Parking Management Program for the Bolton Landing Business District Develop a Citizen's Guide Require Pre-Application Meetings Educate Landowners Expand the Availability of Sewer Infrastructure Establish a working relationship with the NYSDOT.
-L
+Research the Necessity and Feasibility of Increasing the Density Within the Hamlet Provide Small Business Assistance Better Utilize Tourist Accommodations During the Off-Season Investigate the Potential to Create a Business Improvement District Because affordability breeds diversity which then spurs economic attractive manner, including seniors, seasonal workers, low to mod sing types to accommodate the varying needs of all Bolton residents in a Form a Partnership to Address Housing Needs Provide Economic Assistance Information to Home Buyers Provide Opportunities for Starter Homes Infill Vacant Lands with a Diversity of Affordable Housing Create Incentives for Affordable Housing Through Land Use Regulations Proactively Create Affordable Housing Investigate Methods to Allow Accessory Rental Units in the Hamlet Accommodate the Housing Needs of the Rental Market Provide Links to Financial and Technical Assistance Programs for Motel/Cottage Operators.
+Continue to provide high-quality municipal services to every reside community. ent in the community that protects the natural environment, regards re esidents' needs, and protect the health, safety, and general welfare of the Establish a Parking Committee to Conduct a Parking Demand and Supply Study and Recommend a Parking Management Program for the Bolton Landing Business District Develop a Citizen's Guide Require Pre-Application Meetings Educate Landowners Expand the Availability of Sewer Infrastructure Establish a working relationship with the NYSDOT.
+L Company of the Comp